 Qualification: Level 3 Diploma in Independent Advocacy – City & Guilds

-Our weekly drop-in provides general support, information and signposting.
-We can assist with basic form filling, understanding of letters and helping you consider your options.
+Our Free Advcocacy & Support Session, allows you 30 minutes to jump on a video call for general support, information and signposting.
+We can assist you with basic understanding of letters, and help you consider your options.

 This Advocacy Service is for women who have suffered any form of Psychological Trauma, or Sexual Violence.

 We also provide Support for Asylum Seekers, especially for those who have exhausted all Rights to Appeal and are seeking support to make a Fresh Claim.